MicrosoftDocs/fabric-docs/docs/real-time-analytics/realtime-analytics-tutorial.md

 ### Summary tab

 In the **Continuous ingestion from Event Hub established** window, all steps will be marked with green check marks when the data connection is successfully created.
-The data from Event Hub will begin streaming automatically into your table.
+The data from Event Hubs will begin streaming automatically into your table.

 Now that you've got data in your database, you're going to learn how to query it using the **Quick query** tool in your database editor.